GlodoUK/odoo-devenv/README.md

-# Cross-platform Standardised Odoo Development Environment
+# Bootstrapping Glodo's Odoo Development Environment

-## (for dockery-odoo and doodba based projects)
+- This project will help you bootstrap a development environment for Linux (natively), WSL or a VM (through Vagrant)
+- Primarily it is designed to work with Ubuntu based distros

-Each project is setup as a series of containers, built from source code.
+- Each Odoo project is setup as a series of containers, built from source code, using Doodba - this is not covered under this repository

-All new Odoo projects are based on our [Doodba copier template](https://gitlab.glo.systems/odoo/scaffold).

-There are some existing projectsare based on either the edge or stable versions of [Dockery](https://xoe-labs.github.io/dockery-odoo/) that need migration.

 ## Environment Setup
 You will need access to Linux and Docker for a supported development environment.